-F rom the moment a girl arrives in Reception, she will be embraced by the close and caring community that summarises the Old Vicarage.
+F rom the moment a girl arrives at our Pre-School, she will be embraced by the close and caring community that summarises the Old Vicarage.
 Her class teacher and teaching assistant will ensure she feels at home and the very high teacher-to-pupil ratio means that no one is overlooked.

 Our small class sizes ensure that, as she progresses through the school, each girl can be focused on.
 Her teachers will pick up quickly the need to extend, perhaps in very specific areas, the most able and quickly pick up and support any difficulties.
 We also ensure that her concerns are addressed quickly, perhaps in Circle Time in a Personal, Social and Health Education (PSHE) lesson or individually.
 The Old Vicarage has a school wide programme of attributes, such as Honesty or Consideration, which form the focus of assemblies and PSHE lessons, providing guidance and timely reminders that underpin life in the school.